Slide 1

 “Ask yourself this.
 If there were no praise or blame – who would I be?”

-Naked Hope is a glorious, truthful and uplifting celebration of a genuinely unique human being, and of the urgent necessity to be yourself.
-Originally produced by Seabright Productions Ltd, and directed by Linda Marlowe, who also directed The Silence of Snow.
+Naked Hope is a glorious, uplifting celebration of the urgent necessity to be yourself.
+Directed by Linda Marlowe, who also directed The Silence of Snow.
+Running time: 75 mins, optional interval

 Reviews